microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/accessreviewhistorydefinition-create.md

 ## Examples

-This is an example of creating an access review history definition which is scoped to access package and group reviews starting and ending on or between 01/01/2021 and 04/05/2021.
+This is an example of creating an access review history definition scoped to access reviews on access packages and groups, running between the start date of 01/01/2021 and end date of 04/05/2021.

 ### Request
 <!-- {